wlads/reefpoints/_posts/2013-01-09-building-an-ember-app-with-rails-api-part-2.md

 <h1>Welcome!</h1>
 {% endhighlight %}

+We need to do one last thing before we check out the homepage.
+By default, Rails includes a sample `index` page in `public/index.html`.
+If we were to go to the homepage now, we would see that.
+But we want to see the index page we just made.
+To remove the Rails default page, simply run

+`rm public/index.html`

+from the command line.

 That's it.
 If you run your rails server and load the app you should see the following
 ![Welcome](http://i.imgur.com/1j50C.png?1)